Slavery in Cuba: Gendered slavery

 Cuban patriarchy provided a framework for projecting gender roles onto enslaved peoples.
 Just as the practice of machismo solidified male domination over others, the practice of marianismo elevated the position of white women over enslaved peoples.
-Machismo and marianismo functioned symbiotically: the white Cuban male was expected to express dominance in public spaces and ventures like the slave trade, while white women exercised control of private spaces (including those staffed by enslaved people) through feminine virtues like motherhood, modesty, and honor.
+Machismo and marianismo functioned symbiotically: the Hispanic Cuban male was expected to express dominance in public spaces and ventures like the slave trade, while Hispanic women exercised control of private spaces (including those staffed by enslaved people) through feminine virtues like motherhood, modesty, and honor.

 Cuba's slavery system was gendered in that some labor was performed only by men, and some only by women.
 Enslaved women in the city of Havana, from the sixteenth century onwards, performed duties such as operating the town taverns, eating houses, and lodges, as well as working as laundresses and domestic laborers.
 Enslaved women were also forced to serve as sex slaves in the towns.

 Though gender roles were predominant in enslaved peoples' labor, historical narratives have been interpreted in gendered ways that highlight the role of men in the resistance to slavery, while occluding the role of enslaved women.
 Further studies show that the relationship between gender and slave revolt was complex.
 For instance, historical interpretations of the La Escalera conspiracy reveal the role of machismo in Cuban historiography:

-As December 1843 drew to a close, an enslaved woman in the Sabanilla district named Polonia Gangá shocked her master with the information that his prized sugar property was about to be engulfed in open rebellion… But commencing the story of 1844 at the moment of Polonia’s declaration also necessarily equates a woman’s betrayal.
+As December 1843 drew to a close, an enslaved woman in the Sabanilla district named Polonia Gangá shocked her master with the information that his prized sugar property was about to be engulfed in open rebellion… But commencing the story of 1844 at the moment of Polonia's declaration also necessarily equates a woman's betrayal.